Charles Alston: Sculpture

 Alston also created sculptures.
 Head of a Woman (1957) shows his shift toward a "reductive and modern approach to sculpture....where facial features were suggested rather than fully formulated in three dimensions,".
 In 1970, Alston was commissioned by the Community Church of New York to create a bust of Martin Luther King Jr. for $5,000, with only five copies produced.
 In 1990, Alston's bronze bust of Martin Luther King Jr. (1970), became the first image of an African American to be displayed in the White House.
 When Barack Obama became the first black president in 2009, he brought the bust of Martin Luther King Jr. into the Oval Office, replacing a bust of Winston Churchill.
 This marked the first time an image of an African American was displayed in the president's work quarters.
 Furthermore, the bust became a predominant work seen in official portraits of visiting dignitaries.
 Now, a second copy of the famous Martin Luther King Jr. bust is displayed in Washington for the public to view up close.

 World War II propaganda

 During World War II, scholars have theorized that the black press strived to appeal to the black readers, while also appeasing the U.S. government by supporting the war.
-Charles Alston produced over one hundred government propagandistic illustrations that supported the national position on the war for the U.S. Office of War Information.
+Alston produced over one hundred government propagandistic illustrations that supported the national position on the war for the U.S. Office of War Information.
 Simultaneously, the cartoons were targeted to a black audience, designed exclusively for publication in the weekly black newspapers to address specific, controversial issues in the black community.